assumaqn/airbnb-clone-project/README.md

 - Responsive navigation and layout structure
 - Smooth transitions between pages and states
 - Minimalist checkout process with clear call-to-actions

+## 👥 Project Roles and Responsibilities

+In this project, we adopt a collaborative team structure to simulate a real-world development environment.
+Each role contributes uniquely to the success of the Airbnb Clone Project.

+Project Manager - Oversees the entire project timeline and ensures milestones are met.
+                - Coordinates communication between all team members.
+                - Manages tasks, blockers, and progress tracking via tools like Trello or Jira.
+Frontend Developers - Build the user interface using React and Tailwind CSS.
+                    - Implement responsive design and UI components.
+                    - Integrate frontend with backend APIs.
+                    - Ensure consistency with the UI/UX design plans.
+Backend Developers - Design and develop APIs to handle booking, authentication, and property data.
+                   - Manage database schema and interactions.
+                   - Ensure secure and scalable backend architecture.
+Designers (UI/UX)- Create wireframes, mockups, and final UI prototypes.
+                 - Define the design system (colors, fonts, spacing).
+                 - Ensure user-centered design principles are followed.
+QA/Testers - Write and execute test cases to ensure the app is bug-free.
+            - Conduct usability testing to identify UX issues.
+            - Perform regression, integration, and end-to-end testing.
+DevOps Engineers - Set up CI/CD pipelines for automated testing and deployment.
+                  - Manage development, staging, and production environments.
+                  - Monitor application performance and reliability.
+Product Owner - Defines the product vision and feature requirements.
+               - Prioritizes features and maintains the product backlog.
+               - Acts as the bridge between the development team and stakeholders.
+Each team member works collaboratively and is empowered to suggest improvements, identify blockers, and maintain high-quality standards throughout the development process.